Effects of Berry phase and instantons in one dimensional Kondo-Heisenberg model: Abstract

 \section{Abstract}

-Motivated by the recent considerations of the global phase diagram of antiferromagnetic heavy fermion metals, we study the Kondo effect from the perspective of the nonlinear sigma model in the one dimensional Kondo-Heisenberg model.
+Motivated by the global phase diagram of antiferromagnetic heavy fermion metals, we study the Kondo effect from the perspective of a nonlinear sigma model in the one dimensional Kondo-Heisenberg model away from half-filling.
 We focus on the effects of the instanton configurations of the sigma-model field and the associated Berry phase.
-With the guidance provided by the considerations based on the bosonization methods, we demonstrate that the Kondo singlet formation is accompanied by an emergent Berry phase.
-This Berry phase also captures the competition between the Kondo singlet formation and the spin Peierls correlations.
-Related effects are likely to be realized in Kondo lattice systems of higher dimensions.
+Guided by the results derived using bosonization methods, we demonstrate that the Kondo singlet formation is accompanied by an emergent Berry phase.
+This Berry phase also captures the competition between the Kondo singlet formation and spin Peierls correlations.
+Related effects are likely to be realized in Kondo lattice systems in higher dimensions.

-{\it Introduction:} Antiferromagnetic heavy fermion metals represent a prototype case study for quantum criticality \cite{SiSteglich}.
-Theoretical and experimental developments in these systems continue to reveal intriguing new properties.
+{\it Introduction:} Antiferromagnetic (AFM) heavy-fermion metals represent a prototype case study for quantum criticality \cite{SiSteglich}.
 Considerable theoretical work has emphasized the Kondo-breakdown local quantum criticality \cite{Si-Nature,Coleman-JPCM}.
-Compared with the spin-density-wave picture \cite{Hertz,Millis,Moriya} based on the Landau notion of order-parameter fluctuations, the critical Kondo breakdown characterizes new critical degrees of freedom.
-Some of the characteristic properties include $\omega/T$ dynamical scaling with fractional exponent \cite{Schroder,Friedemann}, a jump between large and small Fermi surfaces \cite{Paschen,Shishido2005}, and new critical energy scale associated with the Kondo breakdown \cite{Paschen,Gegenwart}.
+Compared with the spin-density-wave picture \cite{Hertz,Millis}, which is based on the Landau notion of order-parameter fluctuations, the Kondo breakdown introduces new low-energy degrees of freedom.
+The characteristic properties include, {\it e.g.}, a jump between large and small Fermi surfaces \cite{Paschen,Shishido2005}.

+Recently, experiments in YbRh$_{\rm 2}$Si$_{\rm 2}$ that is either doped \cite{Friedemann09,Custers10} or pressurized \cite{Tokiwa09} have revealed a rich phase diagram.
+Under sufficient positive or negative (chemical) pressure, the Kondo-breakdown point can be separated from the AFM transition.
+These results have been interpreted in terms of a global phase diagram, which was put forward several years ago and more extensively discussed recently \cite{Si_PhysicaB2006,YamamotoSi_JLTP2010,Coleman_JLTP2010}.